KeyboardKit/website/pages/pro/support.md

 ## Dedicated support

-Custom license customers can customize the support level to any needs they may have.
-It's possible to add test and additional support packages to the license, schedule support activites, etc.
+Custom license customers can customize the support level to their needs, schedule recurring or one-time support activites, pay for recurring support or dedicated development, etc.